goonstation/goonstation/.github/DEV_GUIDE.md

 -"Man, this sure is taking a long while!"
 The unforunate truth of Goonstation is that the developers are, just like you and the admins, unpaid volunteers who do this in their spare time, and can take a while before merging your request.
 Furthermore, depending on how large it is, how many systems are changed, and how controversial it might be, the developers usually give people ample time to bring up any concerns or problems.
-**With these two factors in mind, it can take anywhere from a day to two weeks for your PR to finally be merged.** In the meantime, ensure that there are no merge conflicts, that all comments are resolved, and everything is polished as possible to signal that it's ready for merging.
+**With these two factors in mind, it can take anywhere from a day to two weeks (or longer) for your PR to finally be merged.** In the meantime, ensure that there are no merge conflicts, that all comments are resolved, and everything is polished as possible to signal that it's ready for merging.
 If you want to know if there's any issues, you can always copy the four digit number (e.g., `#1111`) into the imcoder channel of the [Discord](https://discord.gg/zd8t6pY)to bring up the PR with the server's medibot, then ask around for feedback.

 -"If I want a picture, how do I add images?"
 Pictures are as easy as taking a screenshot of whatever you're made, then copying and directly pasting it into the text box.
 For this reason, Windows' snipping tool is excellent at this task, since it automatically copies whatever you capture.